 Also of interest is that Oldsmar has more people living here who work in computers and math than 95% of the places in the US.

 Oldsmar is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Oldsmar is a somewhat ethnically-diverse city.
+Oldsmar is a very ethnically-diverse city.
 The people who call Oldsmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oldsmar residents report their race to be White, followed by Black or African-American.
+Oldsmar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.39% of the city’s residents.
 Important ancestries of people in Oldsmar include Irish, Italian, English, and Polish.

 The most common language spoken in Oldsmar is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Other Asian languages.